American College of Radiology Releases New and Updated ACR Appropriateness Criteria

 - Inflammatory Back Pain: Known or Suspected Axial Spondyloarthropathy

 The ACR AC was first introduced in 1993 by expert panels in diagnostic imaging and interventional radiology to help providers make the most appropriate imaging or treatment decisions for specific clinical conditions.
 These guidelines are developed and reviewed annually.

 Referring physicians and other providers may consult the ACR AC to fulfill requirements mandated by the Protecting Access to Medicare Act, which requires that they consult appropriate use criteria prior to ordering advanced diagnostic imaging for Medicare patients.
 The ACR is designated by the Centers for Medicare and Medicaid Services as a qualified Provider-Led Entity.

-For more information about ACR Appropriateness Criteria, visit the ACR website.
+For more information about ACR AC, visit the ACR website.

-To arrange an interview with an ACR member, contact Debbie Kakol at 703-476-3234 or PR@acr.org.
+To arrange an interview with an ACR member, contact ACR Public Affairs at PR@acr.org.

 About the American College of Radiology

-The American College of Radiology (ACR), founded in 1924, is a professional medical society dedicated to serving patients and society by empowering radiology professionals to advance the practice, science and professions of radiological care.
+The American College of Radiology® (ACR®), founded in 1923, is a professional medical society composed of diagnostic radiologists, radiation oncologists, interventional radiologists, nuclear medicine physicians and medical physicists, dedicated to serving patients and society by empowering radiology professionals to advance the practice, science and professions of radiological care.